exyi/anyexec2C/WORKING_LANGUAGES.md

 ## Python

 Both version 2 and 3 are installed in their standard location.
 Beware of long startup time.
 And don't forget to add the shebang `#!/usr/bin/python3` or `#!/usr/bin/python` for Python2.

+## Perl (5)

+Perl is installed at `/usr/bin/perl` and also seems to work.
+Beware of worse performance compared to C and don't forget the shebang `#!/usr/bin/perl`